Helpful Definitions

 Vertebrate Characteristics Select all that apply

-Rodent Activity: Parallel striations are commonly observed on the cortical bone or trabecular bone removed from joint ends to create a pedestal
+Rodent Activity: Parallel striations are observed on the cortical bone or trabecular bone is removed

-Carnivore Activity: (dogs, foxes, bears, raccoons, etc.) Commonly associated with puncture marks and/or crushing, particularly on the ends long bones.
-Also, disarticulation of the limbs may be commonly observed
+Carnivore Activity: (dogs, foxes, bears, raccoons, etc.) Commonly associated with puncture marks and/or crushing, particularly on the long bones ends.
+Also, disarticulation of the limbs may be observed

 Vultures: Evidence of vulture activity which may be associated with rapid skeletonization, fractures inside the eye orbits, and/or rib fractures